-- Use cold water at all stages of the stain removal to prevent the stain from setting.
+- Use cold water at all stages of stain removal to prevent the stain from setting.

-6 Simple Steps to Removing Breast Milk Stains
+Six Simple Steps to Remove Breast Milk Stains From Clothing

 Ready to get rid of those stubborn stains?
-Roll up your sleeves, put on some gloves, and follow these 6 simple steps for removing even the toughest of breast milk stains.
+Roll up your sleeves, put on some gloves, and follow these six simple steps for removing even the toughest of breast milk stains.

-Rinsing the breast milk off as soon as you can will give your clothing the best possible chance at fighting off that stain.
+By rinsing spilled or leaked breast milk off as soon as you can, you will give your clothing the best possible chance at fighting off stains.
 Soak your garment in cold water to prevent the stain from setting.

-It may not be a bad idea to carry an extra wet bag in your diaper bag so you can rinse your clothes off while you’re out and about.
+It’s a good idea to carry an extra wet bag in your diaper bag so you can rinse your clothes off while you’re out and about.